marshomics/shufflonfinder/README.md

 9. **Plot generation** produces PNG and SVG gene-organisation figures for each window GFF (both shufflon-like and inverton-like) using [dna_features_viewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer).
 Each plot has three visual tracks: inverted repeats as directional arrows above the annotation line, CDS and recombinase as directional arrows on the main line, and invertible segments as undirectional boxes below.
 Each IR pair gets a distinct colour (parsed from the feature name, e.g. `inverted_repeat_01_FOR`/`inverted_repeat_01_REV`), so overlapping pairs are visually distinguishable even when drawn on the same line.
 Other features are colour-coded by category: recombinases (red), invertible segments (orange), CDS containing inverted repeats (teal), and other CDS (grey).
 Identification is via legend only.

+10. **KOfamscan annotation** (optional, requires `--ko-profiles-dir`) runs [KOfamscan](https://github.com/takaram/kofam_scan) (`exec_annotation`) on each sample's `.faa` to assign KEGG Orthology (KO) accessions to every protein that passes the profile-specific bitscore threshold.
+Pre-computed KOfamscan output can be supplied via the `kofamscan_path` column in the sample sheet, in which case the run step is skipped.
+Both the KOfamscan *detail* and *mapper* output formats are auto-detected and parsed.

+11. **KEGG enrichment analysis** identifies CDS that overlap at least one inverted repeat arm within each shufflon-like or inverton-like window, maps them to their KO accessions, and produces a combined output table.
+For inverton-like windows, a hypergeometric test is run per-sample to find KEGG pathways and modules significantly enriched among IR-overlapping CDS relative to all KO-annotated CDS in the same genome.
+Results are written as TSV tables and visualised as horizontal bar plots showing `-log10(p-value) × fold-change` for each enriched term, with bar colour encoding the fold change and count annotations.

 ## Prerequisites